skypjack/entt/docs/md/process.md

   scheduler.attach([](auto...){ /* ... */ });
   ```

-In both cases, the return value is an opaque object that offers a `then` member
+In both cases, the scheduler is returned and its `then` member function can be
-function used to create chains of processes to run sequentially.<br/>
+used to create chains of processes to run sequentially.<br/>
 As a minimal example of use:

 ```cpp